Éamon de Valera: Legacy

 In recent decades, his role in Irish history has no longer been unequivocally seen by historians as a positive one, and a biography by Tim Pat Coogan alleges that his failures outweigh his achievements, with de Valera's reputation declining while that of his great rival in the 1920s, Michael Collins, was rising.
 A more recent 2007 work on de Valera by historian Diarmaid Ferriter presents a more positive picture of de Valera's legacy.

 Bertie Ahern, at a book launch for Diarmaid Ferriter's biography of de Valera, described de Valera's achievements in political leadership during the formative years of the state:

 One of de Valera's finest hours was his regrouping of the Republican side after defeat in the civil war, and setting his followers on an exclusively peaceful and democratic path, along which he later had to confront both domestic Fascism and the IRA.
 He became a democratic statesman, not a dictator.
-He did not purge the civil service of those who had served his predecessors, but made best use of the talent available.
+He did not purge the civil service of those who had served his predecessors but made the best use of the talent available.

 A notable failure was his attempt to reverse the provision of the 1937 Constitution in relation to the electoral system.
 On retiring as Taoiseach in 1959, he proposed that the Proportional Representation system enshrined in that constitution should be replaced.
-De Valera argued that Proportional Representation had been responsible for the instability that had characterised much of the post war period.
+De Valera argued that Proportional Representation had been responsible for the instability that had characterised much of the post-war period.
 A constitutional referendum to ratify this was defeated by the people.

-One aspect of de Valera's legacy is that since the foundation of the state, a de Valera has nearly always served in Dáil Éireann. Éamon de Valera served until 1959, his son, Vivion de Valera, was also a Teachta Dála (TD). Éamon Ó Cuív, his grandson, is currently a member of the Dáil while his granddaughter, Síle de Valera is a former TD.
-Both have served in ministries in the Irish Government.
+One aspect of de Valera's legacy is that since the foundation of the state, a de Valera has nearly always served in Dáil Éireann. Éamon de Valera served until 1959, and his son, Vivion de Valera, was a Teachta Dála (TD) from 1945 to 1981. Éamon Ó Cuív, his grandson, served as a member of the Dáil from 1992 to 2024 (previously having served in the Seanad from 1989 to 1992) with one stint as deputy leader of Fianna Fáil, while his granddaughter, Síle de Valera, is also former TD, with both having served in ministries in the Irish Government.